Lorenzo Homar: Early Career in Puerto Rico

-Homar returned to Puerto Rico in 1950, where together with other artists, such as Rafael Tufiño, Felix Rodriguez Baez, Julio Rosado del Valle and René Marqués, he co-founded the "Centro de Arte Puertorriqueño" (Puerto Rican Arts Center, or CAP).
+Homar returned to Puerto Rico in 1950, where together with some other quite famous artists, such as Rafael Tufiño, Felix Rodriguez Baez, Julio Rosado del Valle and René Marqués, he co-founded the "Centro de Arte Puertorriqueño" (Puerto Rican Arts Center, or CAP).
 He was later named the director of the Graphics Studio of the Graphic Art Division of Puerto Rico's Department of Community Education (DivEdCo).
 This is when he created most of his works of art.
 Homar designed the logo of the "Instituto de Cultura Puertorriqueña " (Institute of Puerto Rican Culture) known as the ICP, and he also established the Institute's Graphic Arts Workshop.
 During the decade of the 1960s Homar began use the techniques of graphic printmaking, particularly in silkscreen.
 In 1975, he established his own printing studio, and among his many works are the posters he designed in 1979, for the VIII Pan American Games.

 His thirty year career in Puerto Rico was celebrated at the Poster House, New York City, in its 2025 exhibit Puerto Rico in Print: The Posters of Lorenzo Homar.